codeakki/somnity/CRYPTO_IMPLEMENTATION.md

-# Cryptographic Implementation for W-Chain Gate
+# Cryptographic Implementation for Somnity Gate

-This document describes the cryptographic implementation added to the W-Chain Gate wallet application.
+This document describes the cryptographic implementation added to the Somnity Gate wallet application.

 ## Overview